symfony-si/symfony-docs-sl/components/http_foundation/sessions.rst

 * :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\NamespacedAttributeBag`
   This implementation allows for attributes to be stored in a structured namespace.

-Any plain `key => value` storage system is limited in the extent to which complex data can be stored since each key must be unique.
+Any plain key-value storage system is limited in the extent to which complex data can be stored since each key must be unique.
 You can achieve namespacing by introducing a naming convention to the keys so different parts of your application could operate without clashing.
-For example, `module1.foo` and `module2.foo`.
+For example, ``module1.foo`` and ``module2.foo``.
 However, sometimes this is not very practical when the attributes data is an array, for example a set of tokens.
 In this case, managing the array becomes a burden because you have to retrieve the array then process it and store it again::